twfarland/toy-blockchain/README.md

 This is an OCaml port of the python toy blockchain described in https://hackernoon.com/learn-blockchains-by-building-one-117428612f46

-I ported this to build a bit of intuition about basic blockchain concepts and to practice the excellent OCaml language, which I haven't yet had a opportunity to use in the industry.
+I ported this to build a bit of intuition about basic blockchain concepts and to practice the excellent OCaml language, which I haven't yet had an opportunity to use in the industry.

 ## Build / run a node